 Reference style: what is it?

 A reference style defines the rules you have to follow to refer to sources.
 There are many different reference styles, often linked to a certain field.
-Also certain scientific journals have their own reference style.
-Some examples of reference styles are: MLA, APA, Vancouver, IEEE, OSCOLA,...
+Certain scientific journals also have their own reference style.
+Some examples of reference styles are: MLA, APA, Vancouver, IEEE, , ...

 Pointers